-The key to a successful auction is in the goods.
+The key to a successful school auction is in the goods.
 We asked our community to share what items have been big hits recently.
-Hands down, some of the best auction items are special events for the kids, like “Principal for a Day,” or a special outing with a teacher.
+Hands down, some of the best auction items are special events for the kids (like being principal for a day) or a special outing with a teacher.

 The bonus?
 Most of these auction items will not cost your group a cent, and they can be last-minute additions to your event.

-Also, it’s worth thinking about what items won’t work at your event.
-In general, items with a narrow appeal (calling for very specific tastes) or those that are perceived to have limited value (a one-hour consultation with a financial expert no one has heard of), typically will not do well.
+It’s also worth thinking about what items won’t work at your event.
+In general, items with a narrow appeal (calling for very specific tastes) or those that are perceived to have limited value (a one-hour consultation with a financial expert no one has heard of) typically won’t do well.

-Here’s a selection of items that tend to work:
+Here’s a selection of school auction items that tend to work:

 A school T-shirt signed by the staff.
 It was almost free [to create] and one of the favorites!
-Another favorite was a Saturday babysitting day offered by two teachers, and a geocashing day offered by another teacher.
+Another favorite was a Saturday babysitting day offered by two teachers and a geocaching day offered by another teacher. —Suzanna F.

 Collectibles with a narrow appeal, like figurines, decorative glassware, or coins.

 Anything used, unless it’s antique and obviously valuable.
 It’s an auction, not a yard sale.